coin-or/Gravity/index.md

 <a href="https://goo.gl/f7QLcS"><img alt="Chat on Slack" height="40" width="172" src="https://platform.slack-edge.com/img/sign_in_with_slack.png" srcset="https://platform.slack-edge.com/img/sign_in_with_slack.png 1x, https://platform.slack-edge.com/img/sign_in_with_slack@2x.png 2x" /></a>

-## License

-Gravity is licensed under the BSD 3-Clause License.
-Please see the [LICENSE](https://github.com/coin-or/Gravity/blob/master/LICENSE) file for details.

 ## Citing
 The original paper was presentend at the Machine Learning Open Source Software Workshop at NeurIPS 2018, a longer version of the paper can be downloaded [here](https://791a4f37-01ef-43ce-b940-f17c763418b1.filesusr.com/ugd/c6cff5_e4889c3e27b54023a70a8c0496ff90a0.pdf).